SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

    Try sorting ``fruits`` using the Swift Standard Library ``sort`` function.

 ..
+TODO Either give more information about how to sort or come up with another exercise.

+..
 Forcasts above are real current conditions from 9:14 pm April 28, 2014.